developer-zebra/developer-zebra-site/src/emdk-for-android/7-2/tutorial/tutScanAndPairAPI/index.md

 ## Overview

-This guide will walk you through creating an EMDK For Android application that will use [ScanAndPair APIs](/emdk-for-android/7-2/api/scanandpair) introduced in EMDK V 3.1, to perform pairing of any remote Scanning device by Scanning its Bluetooth Name or Bluetooth Address.
-The API uses [Scan and Pair Manager](/emdk-for-android/7-2/api/scanandpair/ScanAndPairManager), which is the primary object that allows pairing with remote scanning devices.
+This guide will walks through the creation of an EMDK For Android application using ScanAndPair APIs introduced in EMDK 3.1, to perform pairing of any remote scanning device by scanning its Bluetooth name or address.
+The API uses [Scan and Pair Manager](/emdk-for-android/7-2/api/scanandpair/ScanAndPairManager), the primary object that allows pairing with remote scanning devices.

-In this tutorial, we will explore the [ScanAndPair APIs](/emdk-for-android/7-2/api/scanandpair) by using it for developing a basic application that will scan Bluetooth Name/Address of a Remote Scanning device (Ex.
-[MC40](https://www.zebra.com/content/dam/msi-new/assets/web/Business/Products/Mobile%20Computers/Handheld%20Computers/MC40/_Documents/Static_Files/MC40_Specifications.pdf)) and pair itself with this device through bluetooth name or address scanned by discovering it.
+This tutorial uses the [ScanAndPair APIs](/emdk-for-android/7-2/api/scanandpair) to develop a basic application that scans Bluetooth Name/Address of a remote scanning device and pairs with this device through a Bluetooth name or address scanned by discovering it.

-> Note: The [ScanAndPair API](/emdk-for-android/7-2/api/scanandpair) does not use Profile Wizard to scan and pair remote device and everything needs to be configured programmatically through code.
+> **NOTES**:<br>The ScanAndPair API does not use Profile Wizard to scan and pair a remote device; all device interaction and configuration must be done programmatically.<br><br>
+Names are case-sensitive.

 ## Creating The Project

-> Note: Provide "ScanAndPairTutorial" as the project name for this tutorial.

-Start by creating a new Android Studio [project](/emdk-for-android/7-2/tutorial/tutCreateProjectAndroidStudio).
+Start by creating a new Android Studio [project](/emdk-for-android/7-2/tutorial/tutCreateProjectAndroidStudio) and **Enter "ScanAndPairTutorial" as the project name**.

 ## Enabling Android Permissions